rikhuijzer/xrcf.org/content/blog/basic-arnoldc.md

 Although the compiler framework is not yet feature complete, if you want to build your own compiler, here are some modern compiler projects that could serve as inspiration:

 - [jax](https://github.com/jax-ml/jax): A Python library for accelerator-oriented computing
-- [triton](https://github.com/triton-lang/triton): A Python library for high-performance computation on GPUs by OpenAI.
 - [tvm](https://tvm.apache.org/): A end to end machine learning compiler framework for CPUs, GPUs, and accelerators.
 - [torch-mlir](https://github.com/llvm/torch-mlir): Compiles PyTorch to MLIR.
-- [mlir-hlo](https://github.com/llvm/mlir-hlo): A set of transformations from TensorFlow HLO to MLIR.
 - [Flang](https://flang.llvm.org/docs/): A LLVM-based Fortran compiler.
-- [circt](https://github.com/llvm/circt): A compiler for hardware design.
-- [mojo](https://www.modular.com/mojo): A new programming language for AI by Modular.

 Or you could build a compiler for a different movie star.
 Or your favorite tensor processing unit.